share the love…

 - Chill at the Lisbon Greenhouses – Visit the often overlooked Estufa Fria, or Greenhouses, a haven of lush tropical and exotic plants and water features.
 The plants are housed in three magical greenhouses with slatted bamboo roofs, in the northwestern corner of Parque Eduardo VII.

 - Be amazed by Sintra – Take a day trip to one of Portugal’s favourite national parks and UNESCO World Heritage Sites, the city of Sintra, once the home of Portuguese royalty.
 Home to colourful Pena Palace and Quinta Da Regaleira, where the mysterious Initiation Well is a top Instagram draw, Sintra is like nowhere else in Europe.
-On our recommended and very well reviewed Sintra day trip you’ll also see Capo de Roca, mainland Europe’s most westerly point, and the lively town of Cascais, one of Portugal’s top coastal resorts.
+On our recommended and very well reviewed Sintra day trip you’ll also see Capo de Roca, mainland Europe’s most westerly point, some of the best beaches in Portugal and the lively town of Cascais, one of Portugal’s top coastal resorts.

 - Visit Porto – Take a high speed train from Lisbon to Porto